Mexican Ponche

 I’ve shared a recipe for ponche before, Mexican Christmas Ponche like we make it in Mexico, but by that was meant, if by chance, you had all the fresh ingredients straight from the produce market.

-As you well know, it can be difficult to get fresh Mexican fruit for this festive beverage, most especially guayabas and tejocotes (and my mom says if you don’t have tejocotes, it’s not ponche!).
+As you well know, it can be difficult to get fresh Mexican fruit for this festive beverage, most especially the seasonal fruits guayabas and tejocotes (and my mom says if you don’t have tejocotes, it’s not ponche mexicano!).

 tecojotes (mexican hawthorne) on a cutting board